COMCIFS/comcifs.github.io/cif-json.md

 must begin with a capital 'M' to distinguish it from a normal datablock name.
 The `Metadata` object contains information that is useful for conversion of CIF-JSON objects to other syntaxes (for example, CIF syntax files) and information about the CIF-JSON version.
 The following names are defined for the `Metadata` object:
-    1. `cif-version`: the minimum CIF syntax version required to express the contents of the object; currently `1.1` or `2.0` are available
+    1. `cif-version`: a JSON string giving the minimum CIF syntax version required to express the contents of the object; currently `1.1` or `2.0` are available
     1. `schema-name`: always `CIF-JSON`
-    1. `schema-version`: the version of the CIF-JSON schema that this JSON object conforms to
+    1. `schema-version`: a JSON string giving the version of the CIF-JSON schema that this JSON object conforms to
     1. `schema-uri`: a URI for the CIF-JSON schema.

 ## Comments

 1. A JSON list is used both for columns and CIF2 lists.
-Where a dataname is known to occur in a loop (either through the `loop tags` name or as stated in the relevant CIF dictionary), the JSON parser may assume that each entry in the outermost list level is the column entry.
+Where a dataname appears in one of the `loop tags` lists, the JSON parser may assume that each entry in the outermost list level is the column entry.
-1. Any list-valued name that does not appear in a loop is a CIF2 list.
+1. Any list-valued name that does not appear in `loop tags` is a CIF2 list.
 1. This specification contains some features to allow straightforward conversion to JSON from files in CIF syntax.
 However, round-tripping through CIF-JSON will not preserve features of CIF syntax that are not